Action: Plant grass buffer strips/margins around arable or pasture fields

 A replicated, controlled study in 2005 in Cambridgeshire, UK (Smith et al. 2008b) found that the species density and abundance of woodlice (Isopoda) and beetles (Coleoptera), as well as the species density of earthworms (Lumbricidae) was higher in sown grass margins than in the winter wheat crop.
 Species densities and abundances/m2 (grass margin average vs. crop average) were woodlouse density 2.8 vs 0 and woodlouse abundance 74 vs 0; beetles 17.3 vs 10.0 and 80 vs 41; earthworms 5.1 vs 3.8 and 281 vs 244; millipedes (Diplodopa) 3.2 vs 3.5 and 36 vs 38; centipedes (Chilopoda) 2.1 vs 1.8 and 14 vs 18.
 Scarified plots had lower abundance and fewer species of woodlice compared with spring cut and herbicide treated plots while species composition was similar to that of the crop.
 Scarified plots also had fewer soil-feeders and litter-feeders, and predatory species densities were lower, compared with the other plots.
 Field margins were created in 2001 with four replicated blocks of nine treatments (three seed mixtures x three management regimes) in one arable field.
 Soil macrofauna was sampled through soil cores in April and October 2005.

-A replicated study in summer 2002-2004 and 2006 in England (Woodcock et al. 2008) (extension of Woodcock et al. 2005) found higher abundance and species richness of predatory beetles (Coleoptera) in margins containing tussock grass species than in margins with fine grasses only (independent of the presence of wildflowers).
+A replicated study in summer 2002-2004 and 2006 in England, UK (Woodcock et al. 2008) (extension of Woodcock et al. 2005) found higher abundance and species richness of predatory beetles (Coleoptera) in margins containing tussock grass species than in margins with fine grasses only (independent of the presence of wildflowers).
 However the abundance of herbivorous beetle species was lower in margins containing only grass species and higher in grass mixtures with a wildflower component.
 Soil scarification had a positive effect on species richness of predatory beetles.
 Three different seed mixtures were sown: grass only, tussock grass and wildflowers, fine grass and wildflowers.
 Each of the seed mixtures was randomly sown on three of nine experimental plots in each of five blocks on three farms in autumn 2001.
 Plots measured 25 x 5 m.
 From 2003, three different management practices were applied in each replicate block in May each year: cutting the vegetation to 10–15 cm; application of grass-specific herbicide (fuazifop-p-butyl) at 0.8 l/ha; and scarification of 60% of the soil surface.
 Plant diversity and cover and vegetation structure were surveyed yearly in June using 0.5 x 0.5 m quadrats and vertical drop pins.
 A Vortis suction sampler (75 suctions of 10 seconds each) was used over a fixed area (equivalent to 1.45 m2) in each plot on each sampling date to collect beetles.
 Rove beetles (Staphylinidae), ground beetles (Carabidae), ladybirds (Coccinellidae), leaf-beetles (Chrysomelidae) and weevils (Curculionoidea) were determined to species level and categorized as either herbivorous or predatory.

 A replicated and controlled habitat selection study in 2003-2005 in south-western Finland (Yletyinen & Norrdahl 2008) found that field voles Microtus agrestis in riparian field margins moved on average longer distances in narrow (?5 m) filter strips than in wide (>15 m) buffer zones.
 Home range sizes tended to be larger in narrow than in wide margins, although these differences were not significant.
 Field voles were most frequently found in control plots where vegetation was left uncut with no supplementary food or cover added, in both narrow and wide riparian field margins.
 Crop fields and all mown habitat types were used significantly less by field voles in wide buffer zones than in narrow filter strips.
 Overall, mown plots were used less than unmown plots.
 In wide buffer zones, voles used mown habitats proportionally significantly less than other available habitats, whereas in narrow filter strips there was no difference in use between mown and unmown plots.
 Supplementary food appeared to attract voles in unmown plots in both wide and narrow riparian field margins, but not in mown plots.
 Mown plots with supplementary food provided were avoided by voles in wide margins.
 Riparian field margin width did not affect the proportional use of crop fields and field margin habitats from late autumn to spring (summer use not tested).
 Field margins were created under an agri-environment scheme prior to the study.
 In mid-June 2005, one 210 m-long section in each of four riparian field margins was divided into fourteen 15 m-long experimental plots, half of which were mown to <20 cm.
 Food and/or cover was added to mown/unmown plots (total eight treatments).
 Trapping and radio-tracking field voles started two weeks after habitat manipulation.
 Radio-tracking for the seasonal habitat-use analysis was done in summer (June 2003), late autumn (December 2003), winter (January 2004) and spring (April-May 2005).

-A replicated study in May-August 2004-2006 in Aberdeenshire, Scotland (Douglas et al. 2009) found that yellowhammers Emberiza citrinella appeared to use cut field margins (sown or naturally regenerated) significantly more in late than early summer for foraging.
+A replicated study in May-August 2004-2006 in Aberdeenshire, Scotland, UK (Douglas et al. 2009) found that yellowhammers Emberiza citrinella appeared to use cut field margins (sown or naturally regenerated) significantly more in late than early summer for foraging.
 Cut patches were used more frequently in margins with swards >60 cm tall.
 The authors suggest that yellowhammers used cut patches disproportionately as the uncut sections grew taller and so reduced access to invertebrates.

-A replicated, controlled trial in spring 2008 in Scotland (Lye et al. 2009) found that on farms under the Rural Stewardship agri-environment scheme, 1.5 to 6 m-wide grassy field margins attracted higher densities of foraging queen bumblebees Bombus spp. in spring than conventionally managed field margins (more than three queens/100 m on grassy margins, compared to one queen/100 m on conventional margins).
+A replicated, controlled trial in spring 2008 in Scotland, UK (Lye et al. 2009) found that on farms under the Rural Stewardship agri-environment scheme, 1.5 to 6 m-wide grassy field margins attracted higher densities of foraging queen bumblebees Bombus spp. in spring than conventionally managed field margins (more than three queens/100 m on grassy margins, compared to one queen/100 m on conventional margins).
 However, when counts on conventionally managed field margins were compared on farms with and without agri-environment schemes, farms without the agri-environment agreement had more foraging queens.
 This raises the possibility that farms with the Rural Stewardship Scheme agreement supported similar numbers of queens overall, but they were preferentially distributed on the agri-environment field margins.
 Margins on 10 arable farms were studied, five of which participated in the Rural Stewardship Scheme.
 Six habitat types were studied using 100 m transects on each farm: Rural Stewardship Scheme grass margin, conventionally managed arable field margin, species rich grassland, unfarmed grassland, Rural Stewardship Scheme hedgerow, conventionally managed hedgerow.
 The number of bumblebee queens within 3 m of the transect were recorded, once a week over a five-week period.

 A replicated mark-release-recapture study in summer 2007 in Oxfordshire, UK (Merckx et al. 2009a) found overall higher abundance of nine common larger farmland moth (Lepidoptera) species in the margins and centres of arable fields with 6 m-wide perennial grass margins than in fields with standard about 1 m margins, but this varied highly between species.
 Six moth species which contributed to the higher abundance of moths in wide field margins were less mobile; moving a shorter distance between captures and being more frequently recaptured at the site of first capture.
 Nectar availability (number of flowerheads) was higher in wide margins, both for overall nectar plant species and plant species known to be moth favourites.
 Plant species richness and diversity was similar in hedgerows surrounding fields bordered with wide margins and with standard margins.
 Five Heath pattern actinic light traps (6 W) were positioned in each of four arable fields: one in the centre and one in each field margin (1 m from hedgerow).
 All traps were >100 m apart and >50 m from hedgerow intersections.
 Traps were operated on the 32 nights (dusk till dawn) with suitable weather between 5 June and 14 July.
 Nectar availability was assessed at each trap site on 25 June by counting the number of flowerheads present on field margins 10 m either side of the trap locations.
 Percentage cover and species richness of woody plant species (excluding trees) was estimated in hedges bordering the fields.